18F/handbook/_pages/how-we-work/glossary.md

 - Words
 ---

+* **18F** - [18F](https://18f.gsa.gov/) develops partnerships with agencies to help them deliver exceptional digital experiences that address their strategic initiatives.
+They also aim to strengthen government technology practices in ways that last beyond their formal partnerships.
+18F is a division within TTS.

 * **2FA** - Two-factor authentication: entering a second, temporary code in addition to a username and password.
 2FA provides added security when logging in to programs, like GitHub, remotely.

 * **508** - The federal regulation that requires government IT projects be accessible to people with disabilities.

 * **API** - Application programming interface.
 Think of them as a way for computers to interact, either internally or between one another.
 If you wanted to make a website that shows the current temperature wherever you are, your code talks to one API to get your location, then another to find out the weather in that area.

 * **ATO** - Authority to Operate.
 It's a sign-off from an authorized agency official for a website to be allowed to engage with citizens, including security and some other stuff.
-Historically this is a three to six month process, but 18F has been working to fix this.
-Noah Kunin can sometimes help speed the process.

 * **AWS** - Amazon Web Services.
 When we make websites, this is where they all live.
 Read easy-to-understand descriptions of the different pieces [here](https://www.expeditedssl.com/aws-in-plain-english).